icmus/GameStack/README.md

 ## Building GameStack libraries

 ```
-make desktop    #build GameStack.Desktop
+make desktop         # build GameStack.Desktop
-make ios        #build GameStack.iOS (needs OSX)
+make ios             # build GameStack.iOS (needs OSX)
-make android    #build GameStack.Android
+make android         # build GameStack.Android
-make samples    #build sample app
+make samples         # build sample app
+make install         # perform all below install actions
+make install-gac     # install assemblies ito gac
+make install-libs    # install assemblies into library folder
+make install-addin   # install MonoDevelop/XamarinStudio project templates
 ```
+Each install target also has an uninstall target.
+Some install actions may require sudo.
+By default, libraries are installed in $(PREFIX)/lib/GameStack and pkgconfig files are added to $(PREFIX)/lib/pkgconfig.
+PREFIX defaults to /usr/local and may be overridden when running make.

-All library build output will be located in the bin/ folder, and further divided into sub-folders for each platform.
+After a build, all library build output will be located in the ./bin/ folder, and further divided into sub-folders for each platform.

 # Dependencies and acknowledgments